 Lakshmi Challa has practiced immigration law exclusively for over twenty years.
-Her law firm, Challa Law Group, is headquartered in Richmond, VA, and has three offices: one in Morrisville, NC and an affiliate office in Hyderabad, India.
+Her law firm, Challa Law Group, is headquartered in Richmond, VA, and has three offices: one in Durham, NC and an affiliate office in Hyderabad, India.
 She served the Office of the Virginia Attorney General as Special Counsel on immigration matters for nearly a decade under Democratic and Republican administrations.
 She has also taught immigration compliance for university personnel at the University of Richmond.
 Ms. Challa obtained her law degree from the University of Richmond in 1995 and earned a B.A. from Andhra University in India in 1988.